alexpeaceca/MatchMaker/README.md

 Capstone Project from 100 hour Full-Stack Intensive Workshop.

-Start to Finish, every line of code was demonstrated, explained, re-created and customized.
+Start to Finish, every line of code was demonstrated with in-depth explaination, re-created and customized.